 ARTICLE 18 REPORTING PAY

-18.01 An Employee shall be paid a minimum of three (3) hours pay at his hourly rate when an expected work period is canceled and the Employee was not notified of such cancellation on or before the day prior to the canceled work period; or if employed in a camp unless he is notified not to report, at least one (1) hour prior to his regular starting time.
+18.01 An Employee shall be paid a minimum of three (3) hours pay at their hourly rate when an expected work period is canceled and the Employee was not notified of such cancellation on or before the day prior to the canceled work period; or if employed in a camp unless they are notified not to report, at least one (1) hour prior to his regular starting time.

 ARTICLE 19 STANDBY PAY

-19.01 When an Employee is formally designated by an authorized representative of the Employer to be immediately available to return to work during a period in which he is not on regular duty and he returns to work, he shall be paid the amount of one-half (1/2) hour's pay at his regular rate for each four (4) hours on standby or any major portion thereof on a day that is not a paid holiday.
+19.01 When an Employee is formally designated by an authorized representative of the Employer to be immediately available to return to work during a period in which they are not on regular duty and they return to work, they shall be paid the amount of one-half (1/2) hour's pay at their regular rate for each four (4) hours on standby or any major portion thereof on a day that is not a paid holiday.
 For standby on a paid holiday, the payment shall be one (1) hour's pay at the regular rate for each four (4) hours on standby or any portion thereof.

-19.02 When an Employee is called back to work during a period in which he was on standby, he shall be compensated pursuant to Clause 19.01 for the hours he was on standby and paid pursuant to the relevant section of the overtime Article for the hours worked on call back.
+19.02 When an Employee is called back to work during a period in which they were on standby, they shall be compensated pursuant to Clause 19.01 for the hours they were on standby and paid pursuant to the relevant section of the overtime Article for the hours worked on call back.

 19.03 When an Employee is unable to report to work when required, no compensation shall be granted for the total standby period.